Easy Vegan White Bean Dip

 Serve the next day with whatever veggies you have on hand, pita or crackers.
 Garnish with olive oil and smoked paprika if you’re feeling fancy.

-• Use as a spread - spread it on sandwiches in place of mayonnaise for a healthier vegan alternative.
+• Use as a spread - spread it on sandwiches, wraps, or tortillas in place of mayonnaise for a healthier vegan alternative.

 Substitutions

-• Beans - use any kind you prefer/have on hand.
-If using dried beans, cook until tender, then drain reserving some of the liquid, and follow the same steps above.
+• Beans - use any kind of beans you prefer or have on hand.
+If using dried beans, cook until very tender and starting to fall apart, then drain, reserving some of the liquid to adjust the consistency, and follow the same steps above.

-• Aromatics - I used shallots, garlic, and smoked paprika, but some other options could be fresh ginger, Mexican chili powder, or miso paste.
+• Aromatics - I used shallots, garlic, and smoked paprika.
+Some other ideas could be fresh ginger, Mexican chili powder, or miso paste.

-• Acid - limes work great but you can use vinegar or lemons.
+• Acid - I used limes, but you can use vinegar or lemons.

 Storage

-• Stored in an airtight container, this dip should last up to one week in the fridge.
+Stored in an airtight container, this dip should last up to one week in the fridge.
+Stir before serving to restore its creamy texture.

 Dietary Notes: Gluten-free, Dairy-free, Egg-free, Vegan, Vegetarian, Low-carb